Iran–Yemen relations: Pahlavi era

-After the Iranian revolution
+Islamic Republic era

 In the late 1980s, the Islamic Republic of Iran moved more closely to Yemen following the end of the Iran–Iraq War.
 In the early 1990s, Iran accommodated Houthi religious students.
-Among those students was Hussein Badreddin al-Houthi, who led the Houthi insurgency in Yemen against the government.
+Among those students was Hussein al-Houthi, who led the Houthi insurgency against the government.
 Following the departure of Yemeni President Ali Abdullah Saleh in 2012, Iranian officials began to rhetorically support the Houthis.

 In January 2013, a Yemeni boarding team operating from the USS Farragut (DDG-99) seized an Iranian dhow off the coast of Yemen that was found to be carrying Chinese QW-1 MANPADs.
 Relations between the two nations soured as Iran denied Yemeni assertions that the shipment was an Iranian attempt to arm rebel forces.
 The ship's movements had been tracked by American forces from the point when it loaded cargo at an Iranian military base until it was seized.

-On 2 October 2015, the Yemeni government Aden television reportedly announced that Yemen had severed diplomatic relations with Iran due to alleged Iranian support of Houthis to overthrow Yemeni President Abd Rabbuh Mansur Hadi.
+On 2 October 2015, the Yemeni government Aden television reportedly announced that Yemen had severed diplomatic relations with Iran due to alleged Iranian support for the Houthis to overthrow Yemeni President Abd Rabbuh Mansur Hadi.
 A Yemeni government spokesman later denied the television report, saying that "the cabinet has not discussed until now the matter of severing diplomatic relations with Iran and no decision was taken".

 In late 2019, the Yemeni embassy in Tehran was transferred to the Houthi government.
 This move was criticized by the Arab League.

 On 17 October 2020, Iran posted Hassan Eyrlou as its ambassador in Sanaa.
 On 17 December 2021, Eyrlou was evacuated to Tehran after testing positive for COVID-19 and died there three days later.

+On 27 August 2024, Iran appointed Ali Mohamed Ramadani as its new ambassador.